yuanhe772/ECE4960-Sp2018/Project3/ReadMe.md

 ### 2. Program Breakdown:

-The program breaks down into 8 java classes, and a python script for plotting.
+The program breaks down into 8 java classes, and 1 python script for plotting.

 #### Source files: